Signal-K/manuscript/01 Chapter 1 02/Classifications/Telescope mission scope.md

 ## Motivation & relevance
 Modules like #sunspot investigations can be used to predict the habitability, terrain & long-term planetary evolution of a planet.
 Another potential [[Starter flask routes]]
 I would like to also have a think about "launching" telescopes and orbitals that link in with the surface-based structure

+Could habitability be something else we use the telescope to look at the current planet (maybe to get an "outsiders" perspective) when the planet "has life"?